margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Dear Taylor,

 You empower and inspire women so much.
-Thank you for your spunka nd expressiveness.
+Thank you for your spunk and expressiveness.
 I would love to eat with you, and learn about your creative process.
 Are you available?

 I appreciate your time.